Skip to content

 Magazine Publishing: Concept to Dissemination

-Learn about publishing throughout the ages, and the means of producing literary publications.
-You will develop your own collaboratively-produced literary/cultural magazine, producing and commissioning professional content, and considering everything from content and layout to publication and dissemination.
+Learn about magazine publishing through the ages, the contemporary publishing industry, and the means of producing and disseminating literary publications.
+Working in a small team, you will collaboratively develop your own literary/cultural magazine, producing and commissioning professional content, and considering everything from commissioning and layout to publication, lunch and dissemination.

 Advanced fiction and its Contexts

-Further develop your skills at writing and interpreting fiction.
-You will consider fiction in various genres, from across the English-speaking world, will write and edit your own fiction and analysis, and will learn about related aspects of the publishing world.
+Further develop your skills at both writing and interpreting fiction.
+You will consider exciting fiction in various genres, from across the English-speaking world, and will write and edit your own fiction and analysis, refining your craft and style.
+You will also learn about related aspects of the publishing world.

 Digital Storytelling